REFFIX-BR/LiaCore/replit.md

 # LIA CORTEX - AI Orchestration Platform

 ## Overview
-LIA CORTEX is an enterprise-grade AI middleware orchestration platform for TR Telecom's customer service, acting as an intelligent router and coordinator for specialized AI assistants.
-Utilizing OpenAI's Assistants API and a RAG knowledge base, it automates Q&A and executes actions like boleto consultation and PPPoE diagnosis.
-The platform features a real-time supervisor monitoring dashboard for human intervention and an autonomous continuous learning system that evolves AI assistant prompts based on feedback, aiming to significantly enhance customer service efficiency and satisfaction.
+LIA CORTEX is an enterprise-grade AI middleware orchestration platform designed for TR Telecom's customer service.
+It functions as an intelligent router and coordinator for specialized AI assistants, leveraging OpenAI's Assistants API and a RAG knowledge base.
+The platform automates Q&A, executes actions like boleto consultation and PPPoE diagnosis, and features a real-time supervisor monitoring dashboard for human intervention.
+It also includes an autonomous continuous learning system that evolves AI assistant prompts based on feedback, aiming to significantly enhance customer service efficiency and satisfaction.

 ## User Preferences
 Preferred communication style: Simple, everyday language.